Sensor Placement for Flapping Wing Model Using Stochastic Observability Gramians: BACKGROUND

 where $t_1$ is the simulation time, $\mathbf{x}_0$ is the initial state and

 A rank condition for the empirical Gramian analogous to the condition given for the linear Gramian was introduced in \cite{Powel2015}.
 However, since it requires obtaining the limit value of (\ref{eq:gramian}) as $\varepsilon \to 0$, it is usually not possible to determine the observability precisely.
-In that case, an approximate lower bound on the matrix rank can be calculated \cite{powelArXiv}.
+In that case, an approximate lower bound on the minimum singular value of the matrix can be calculated \cite{powelArXiv}.